-Let’s get know about DaaS and VDI.
-Desktop-as-a-Service (DaaS) is a type of virtual desktop which has been set up to be hosted in the cloud.
+Let’s get to know about DaaS and VDI.
+Desktop-as-a-Service (DaaS) is a type of virtual desktop that has been set up to be hosted in the cloud.
 With the DaaS system, organizations will be able to quickly and efficiently launch virtual desktops and applications as a cloud service to virtually any device no matter where it may be.
 The DaaS system has a significant advantage over PCs or VDIs (Virtual Desktop Infrastructure) because DaaS delivers users with a complete virtual desktop accessible in the cloud.

 What is DaaS Desktop

 Unlike their PCs or VDI counterparts, DaaS does not require a large upfront investment and it is not complex to manage.
 In fact, organizations will be able to derive all the benefits of a local VDI without having to endure the hassle and minimizing the capital expenditure.
-Among the benefits that organizations attain include having a centralized desktop control and security system, and most importantly a disaster recovery option and backup function, which is essential for every business to minimize the loss of valuable data.
+Among the benefits that organizations attain include having a centralized desktop control and data security management system, and most importantly a disaster recovery option and backup function, which is essential for every business to minimize the loss of valuable data.

-DaaS also provides the option of utilizing a cloud-based provider on a subscription basis, so there is no need to for the extra expense and cost forked out for equipment.
+DaaS also provides the option of utilizing a cloud-based provider on a subscription basis, so there is no need for the extra expense and cost forked out for equipment.
 Storing data in the cloud instead of on a physical device has a major advantage in terms of compliance.
 For example, if an employee were to carry around a physical device and lose it, the data would still remain safe using the controls which are in place with DaaS.
 Another example would be if an employee were to leave the organization, the cloud account would simply just be disabled.